-Deep Brain Stimulation Surgery Cost in India ranges between 17,500 USD using non-rechargeable – 24000 USD with rechargeable.
+Deep Brain Stimulation (DBS) Surgery Cost in India ranges between 17,500 USD using non-rechargeable – 24000 USD with rechargeable.

 The hospital stay is 3 days and 7 days outside of the hospital.